geosolutions-it/MapStore2/docs/developer-guide/styling-and-theming.md

 ### inline styles

-Inline styles should be apply only for values that change dynamically during the lifecicle of the application, all others style should be moved to the related .less file.
+Inline styles should be applied only for values that change dynamically during the lifecicle of the application, all others style should be moved to the related .less file.

-Main reason of this choice is to allow an easer overrides of styles in custom projects.
+Main reason of this choice is to allow easier overrides of styles in custom projects.

 ## Add New Theme